 At the post-secondary level of education, SCTCC does not have the same legal obligations as high school personnel.
 Faculty and staff will not seek out students to determine if their educational needs are met.
-It is the student’s responsibility to initiate contact with Disability Services to request accommodations for a diagnosed disability.
+It is the student’s responsibility to initiate contact with Accessibility Services to request accommodations for a diagnosed disability.

 Therefore, it is the student’s responsibility to:

 - Meet all of the qualifications and maintain essential SCTCC standards for courses, services, and activities,

-- Self-identify in a timely manner to Disability Services as a student with a disability who is seeking information or an appropriate accommodation,
+- Self-identify in a timely manner to Accessibility Services as a student with a disability who is seeking information or an appropriate accommodation,

-- Follow the established process for Application for Disability Services, and to provide appropriate documentation according to the Documentation Guidelines,
+- Follow the established process for Application for Accessibility Services, and to provide appropriate documentation according to the Documentation Guidelines,

 - Self-advocate individual needs on an ongoing basis,